Onder-MuratCan/Midterm_MTH410/README.md

-# Data Mining for Cybersecurity
+# Data Mining for Cybersecurity - Group 16

 + Murat Can Önder – 119200089